TannerVoltageOfficial/TannerVoltageOfficial/README.md

 - [Email](mailto:tannervoltage@gmail.com)

-You can explore my repositories and projects.
+You can go ahead and explore my repositories and projects.
 Let's build something amazing together!

 ---